The dongles must not have been much of an issue.

 As much as Apple is searching for new products to generate revenue, it’s also looking to new markets to spur growth.
 In recent years, Apple has invested in China (and continues to do so), but regulations on foreign businesses have, in part, slowed down its advances into the quickly growing Chinese middle class.
 As a secondary plan, CEO Tim Cook has made overtures toward India, as well.

-Chief financial officer Luca Maestri said on the earnings call that Apple posted double-digital growth in mainland China and India.
+Chief financial officer Luca Maestri said on the earnings call that Apple posted double-digit growth in mainland China and India.
 Europe is still Apple’s second-largest market right now, but China looks set to reclaim that title in the near future, and India seems to be helping Apple’s “rest of Asia” bucket quickly take over from Japan as the company’s next-largest Asian market.